91Ïã½¶»ÆÉ«ÊÓÆµ

 90% mortgages FAQs

-Can I afford a 10% deposit mortgage?
+Can I get a 90% LTV buy-to-let mortgage?

 What is a higher lending charge and will I have to pay one?